fhmwg/current-tags/stage1-draft1.md

 - each of which shall contain a free-text content in the given human language, which *shall* be the persons name in that language.

 The `Iptc4xmpExt:PersonInImageWDetails` may additionally contain a `Iptc4xmpExt:PersonDescription` and/or `Iptc4xmpExt:PersonId`.

+The `Iptc4xmpExt:ArtworkOrObject` shall contain

+- one `Iptc4xmpExt:AOTitle`
+- which shall contain 1 `rdf:Alt`
+- which shall contain 1 or more `rdf:li`, each with the `xml:lang` attribute set to a distinct language tag
+- each of which shall contain a free-text content in the given human language, which *shall* be the an identifying title for the object in that language.

 ## Guidelines